My design practice has always been rooted in the belief that data can be humanized — that behind every number there is a person, a texture, a story.

 After Sessions

-Each piece is drawn after a therapy session — a map of the inner figures that surfaced, the things they said, where they sat in relation to each other.
+Each piece is drawn after an internal family systems therapy session — a map of the inner figures that surfaced, the things they said, where they sat in relation to each other.
 The format borrows from diagram and annotation: arrows, labels, zones.
-Not documentation exactly, more like a portrait of a conversation that happened somewhere without coordinates.
+Not documentation exactly, but a portrait of the inner world, protectors, dialogues and exiles I explored in that session.

 Indexed Marks